gortc/gortcd/README.md

 binaries and packages or [snapshot](https://tc.gortc.io/viewType.html?buildTypeId=gortcd_snapshot&guest=1) artifacts for bleeding-edge ones.

+## PIE version
+Note that `gortcd-*-linux-arm64.tar.gz` archive also contains the `gortcd-pie` binary which is [position-independent](https://en.wikipedia.org/wiki/Position-independent_code) executable version.
+The `gortcd-pie` is installed with `gortcd-*-linux-arm64.deb` too, but not used by default.

 ## Configuration
 Please see `gortc.yml` for configuration tips.
 Server listens on all available interfaces by default, STUN is public, TURN is private and